This website uses features that your browser doesn't support. Please upgrade to a recent version of your browser.

 What happens when it's Christmas?

-In German, we play around with our abbreviation ZU which means closed.
+We play around with our abbreviation ZU which means closed in German.
 On christmas the university remains closed.
 For several years now, we have been closing our buildings between Christmas Eve and Epiphany on 6 January (public holiday) and turning down the heating.
-As a special measure, the colon at the Seecampus remained closed during the whole of January 2023 to save energy.

 Too warm?
 Too cold?